spacebeam/research/web/torchup.org/content/updates/torch-up-rfc2.md

 The results are presented at [FOSDEM](https://fosdem.org/2020/) in Brussels, Belgium.

 All bots play several round-robins, with a second stage or knock-out matches between the top 4.
-The competition encoutages but don't require the use of Linux and BWAPI wrappers for languages outside C++ or Java.
+The competition encourages but don't require the use of Linux® and [BWAPI](https://github.com/bwapi/bwapi) wrappers for languages outside C++ or Java.

-The tournament offer access to multicore and GPU, Linux containers and native support for TorchCraft bots using Python and Lua, read the [rules](/pages/rules/), join the [conversation](https://discordapp.com/invite/w9wRRrF), send your comments and [feedback](mailto:jchassoul@gmail.com) or check the [liquipedia](https://liquipedia.net/starcraft/Torch_Up) page of the event.
+The tournament offer access to multicore and GPU, Linux containers and native support for [TorchCraft](https://github.com/TorchCraft/TorchCraft) bots using Python and Lua, read the [rules](/pages/rules/), join the [conversation](https://discordapp.com/invite/w9wRRrF), send your comments and [feedback](mailto:jchassoul@gmail.com) or check the [liquipedia](https://liquipedia.net/starcraft/Torch_Up) page of the event.

 ## Maps
+[click here](https://torchup.org/files/maps.zip), to download them on zip file.

 | (4) Circuit Breaker | &nbsp; | (3) Neo Aztec | &nbsp; | (2) Blue Storm |
 |:---:|:---:|:---:|:---:|:---:|
 | {% img [class name(s)] /images/Circuit_Breaker.jpg 200 %} | &nbsp; | {% img [class name(s)] /images/Neo_Aztec.jpg 200 %} | &nbsp; | {% img [class name(s)] /images/Bluestorm.jpg 200 %} |